Measuring the essential skills that students are achieving

 Why do these skills matter so much?

-With strong critical thinking, reasoning, and communication skills, students are able to:
+With strong critical thinking, reasoning, research, and communication skills, students are able to:

 - Ask good questions

 - Invent new possibilities

 This means that students are better prepared to master challenging academic content and apply that knowledge to new problems.
 They’re ready to be more conscientious and efficient in their learning.
 And they know how to communicate and collaborate effectively — whether they’re in an academic setting, professional environment, or taking an active role in their communities.